 Add enough boiling water to cover 1-2 inches above the chickpeas.

-Stir in 1 tbsp tomato paste- gives it a nice color.
-Add 1 tsp salt here (not pictured).
+Stir in 1 tablespoon tomato paste- gives it a nice color.
+Add 1 teaspoon salt here (not pictured).

 Let chickpeas boil for a few minutes.
 I used dried chickpeas so they had to cook a bit longer to get to the soft texture I desired.
 If you use canned chickpeas, you won't have to cook them since they are already soft enough.
 Add the potatoes.